High Traffic No Sales on Shopify? Common Mistakes and How to Fix It

 Personalized email campaigns based on browsing history can be powerful.
 They show that you’re paying attention to your customers’ interests.

-Remember abandoned cart emails.
+Remember the abandoned cart discount attached to emails.
 A gentle nudge, perhaps with a small incentive, can recapture lost sales.

 Here’s a pro tip: use dynamic retargeting ads.
 These show visitors the exact products they viewed on your site.